RoBro92/SmartRV-TankPro/docs/display-firmware.md

 - A **Settings** screen with brightness slider, display sleep timeout, light/dark theme, and firmware label `v0.0.1`.

 ## Updating
 - Rebuild and re-flash using either method above.
-No persistent user settings are stored yet, so updates replace the whole app without migration steps.
+Brightness, sleep timeout, and theme selections persist on the display between updates; the UI remains a data-only demo until controller integration lands.

 ## Next steps (planned)
 - Wire the Wi‑Fi/Direct choices into real connectivity to the TankPro controller.